Marty Marion

 Martin Whiteford "Mr. Shortstop" Marion (December 1, 1917 – March 15, 2011) was an American Major League Baseball shortstop and manager.
-Marion played for the St. Louis Cardinals and the St. Louis Browns between 1940–1953.
+Marion played for the St. Louis Cardinals and the St. Louis Browns between 1940 and 1953.
 He was a defensive stalwart of the Cardinals' dynasty in the 1940s, which saw them win three World Series in a five year span, and was named the National League Most Valuable Player in 1944, the first shortstop in the history of the National League to win the award.
 Marion managed the Cardinals in 1951, the Browns from June 10, 1952, through 1953, and the Chicago White Sox from September 14, 1954 through 1956.
 During his career, he batted and threw right-handed, stood 6 ft 2 in tall and weighed 170 lb.

 Baseball career

 Marion was born in Richburg, South Carolina.
 He grew up in Atlanta, where he attended Tech High School and played baseball for the Georgia Tech Yellow Jackets.
 His older brother, Red Marion, was briefly an outfielder in the American League and a long-time manager in the minor leagues.
 Nicknamed "Slats", Marion had unusually long arms which reached for grounders like tentacles, prompting sportswriters to call him "The Octopus".
 A childhood leg injury deferred him from military service in World War II.

-From 1940–50, Marion led the National League shortstops in fielding percentage four times, despite several other players being moved around the infield during these years.
+From 1940 to 1950, Marion led the National League shortstops in fielding percentage four times, despite several other players being moved around the infield during these years.
 In 1941 he played all 154 games at shortstop (also a league-high) and in 1947 he made only 15 errors for a consistent .981 percentage.

 Marion was also a better-than-average hitter for a shortstop.
 His most productive season came in 1942, when he hit .276 with a league-leading 38 doubles.
 In the 1942 World Series, one of four series in which he participated with the Cardinals, he helped his team to a World Championship.
 In 1943 he batted a career-high .280 in the regular season and hit .357 in the 1943 World Series.

 He played with many second basemen throughout his career, including Frank "Creepy" Crespi.
 Marion commented after the 1941 season that Crespi's play was the best he ever saw by a second baseman.
 Crespi once took on Joe Medwick on the field (during a game) when he was trying to intimidate Marion.
 They remained friends until Crespi's death in 1990.